-- 30. The terms "gross" and "net" in the context of economic and environmental statistics are used in various ways and are often misunderstood.
+- 28. The terms "gross" and "net" in the context of economic and environmental statistics are used in various ways and are often misunderstood.
 The terms "gross" and "net" are used well beyond the steer of the 2008 SNA thus creating lots of misunderstanding.
-The producers and users need to be aware of the definition(s), context, and meaning.
-The CMTT proposes to review the use of terms "gross" and "net" in macroeconomic statistics and remove some of the misunderstanding on their usage. - 31.
-The 2008 SNA (paragraphs 3.190-198) provides a good summary of the use of terms "gross" and "net" in the national accounting framework.
-Annex III (left-hand side panel) provides an overview of the sequence of accounts showing the key "gross" and "net" macroeconomic aggregates.
-On the right-hand side panel, there are examples of other uses (not an exhaustive list) of the terms "gross" and "net".
-Annex III is also separately attached as an A3 landscape document for printing purposes. - 32.
+The producers and users need to be aware of the definition(s), context and meaning.
+The CMTT proposes to review the coverage and helps to address growing user interest and remove some of the misunderstanding as well as aid the prominence to the "net" aggregates. - 29.
+The 2008 SNA (§3.190-3.198) provides a good summary of the use of terms "gross" and "net" in the national accounting framework.
+Annex III (left-hand side) provides an overview of the sequence of accounts showing the key "gross" and "net" aggregates.
+On the right-hand side, there are examples of other uses (not an exhaustive list) of the terms "gross" and "net".7 - 30.
 The first, and most significant, use of the terms "gross" and "net" are in conjunction with the balancing items for each account by institutional sector and the whole economy.
-In each case, the difference is due to the consumption of fixed capital (CFC).
-To estimate future productive potential and capacity of a business, an industry, or an economy, good quality estimates of CFC and capital stock are essential.
+In each case, the difference is due to the consumption of fixed capital (CFC).8 To estimate future productive potential

+6 A good example of this friendly glossary is Eurostat's statistics explained website https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Statistics_Explained and capacity of a business, an industry or an economy, then good quality estimates of CFC and capital stock are essential.
 They also form key links to the environmental accounts and the analyses of distribution and consumption.
-For example, the role of net national income, net disposable income, and net capital stock are becoming more important and relevant today but play different roles from their "gross" counterparts. - 33.
-CFC is accepted as difficult to measure.
-The difficulties reflect issues like asset life lengths, rate of depreciation, deflation, and the capital stock, all of which require a degree of assumptions embedded within the Perpetual Inventory Model (PIM).
-Varying these assumptions can generate notable revisions to key aggregates.
-In recent years, the inclusion of intangibles has increased further the measurement challenge.
-These factors contribute to why "net" aggregates have not been widely adopted.
-Also, CFC in national accounting terms is not the same as depreciation in company accounting terms, albeit users use the terms interchangeably.
-In national accounts, current cost accounting (also known as current replacement cost) valuation is used, whereas in company accounts, the valuation mostly used is historic cost accounting (also known as historic replacement cost). - 34.
-The second main use covers the recording of financial transactions in the financial account.
-Here transactions can be recorded on a "gross" or "net" basis.
-For example, the financial account is recorded on a net basis and the flow of funds is recorded on a gross basis.
-In the flow of funds, one is interested in whether a financial instrument has been used as a "source" of funds or as a "use" of funds.
-Say for example, an increase in the level of loans over the preceding period indicates that the
+For example, the role of net national income, net disposable income and net capital stock are becoming more important and relevant today but play different roles from their "gross" counterparts.